 Unfortunately, these stories are not fiction.
 These are just a few recent stories from around the country.
 It seems children are no longer safe, even when left in the hands of adults supposedly trained to care for them.

-Determined to find someone that I could trust to care for my child before I went back to work, I started searching out childcare options very soon after giving birth.
-I quickly discovered that the information is out there if you know where and how to seek it out.
+Determined to find someone that I could trust to care for my child before I went back to work, we started searching out childcare options very soon after giving birth.
+We quickly discovered that the information is out there if you know where and how to seek it out and can give you peace of mind when you return to work or leave your children with a babysittier.

 Do not put yourself in the position of learning the hard way.
 The “hard way” could mean putting your children in danger!
 If you want to protect your children from the start, you have to reach out to others in your community.
 Start with trustworthy figures who work with children in your local community.
 Teachers, preschool personnel, pastors and Sunday school teachers may know which daycare centers and in-home providers are the most trustworthy.